 Lions: the Bible is replete with copious references to them.
 Lions are used often as a type of symbolism or imagery portraying an aspect of God's character or in prophecies concerning the Messiah.
 They also are not simply figuratively represented, but also appear in various accounts found in the Bible, such as the infamous account of Daniel and the lion's den as well as the attack of the lion on Samson, one of the Judges.
-In baraminological terms (created kinds), lions came about through the same kind of animal group which tigers, cats, jaguar, leopards, and others developed from.
-Whether or not lions were originally present in the antediluvian world certainly is possible, but it is also possible that lions (in their modern form) have come about after the representative for their animal group which exited Noah's ark into the post-Flood world bred and later developed as the modern lion.
+On the evolutionary tree, lions came about through the same kind of animal group which tigers, cats, jaguar, leopards, and others developed from.
 Some male lions exceed 550 lbs in terms of weight, the second largest cat after the tiger.
 The lion is classified as a threatened species, and can live around ten to fourteen years in the wild.

 Lions were bred by Assyrian kings, and, according to tradition, Alexander the Great (356-323 BC) was with tame lions in India by wealthy landlords.
 They were used in later Roman times by Roman emperors to participate in gladiator arenas.
 Pompey, Julius Caesar and others are known to have executed mass amounts of lions at various times.
 Of Biblical interest, certain names include the "lion."
 Othniel's (the first of the judges) name can mean "lion of God" or "God is might."
 Ariel, both the symbolic name for Jerusalem (Isaiah 29:1-2, 7) and a man sent by Ezra (Ezra 8:16) also means "lion of God."
 Othni, one of the temple porters (temple gate keeper or musician), means "lion of Jehovah" (1st Chronicles 26:7).
 Arioch, a king of Ellasar (Genesis 14:1, 9) and Arioch, captain of King Nebuchadnezzar's guard (Daniel 2:14-15, 24-25), means "lion-like" or "venerable."
 Other examples are Ara (1st Chronicles 7:38), meaning "a lion" or "congregation," Arieh (2nd Kings 15:25) meaning "the lion," Laish (Joshua 11:5; Isaiah 10:30; 1st Samuel 25:44) also means "a lion," and Nergal (2nd Kings 17:30), one of the Assyrian and Babylonian gods - the god of war and hunting - meaning, "the great dog; that is, lion."
 The tribe of Judah was also symbolized by a lion (Genesis 49:9).